jerome-urbain/SotMUS25/docs/02_docker.md

 docker pull hello-world
 ```

-You can now try to pull another image which will be used later in this workshop session: a postgresql (version 17) database with postgis extension (version 3.5).
+You can now try to pull another image which will be used later in this workshop session: a PostgreSQL (version 17) database with PostGIS extension (version 3.5).

 ```bash
 docker pull postgis/postgis:17-3.5